Battle of Burkersdorf (1866)

-The Battle of Burkersdorf was fought on June 28, 1866, during the Austro-Prussian War.
+The Battle of Burkersdorf was fought on 28 June 1866, during the Austro-Prussian War.
 It featured the Austrian X Corps against the Prussian Guard Corps and ended in a Prussian victory.

 Burkersdorf (Střítež)

-After having beaten back Bonin's I Corps at Trautenau in the only Austrian victory against the Prussians, Glabenz's position became untenable due to the Austrian loss at Nachod and the Prussian Guard Corps' advance towards Eipel (Upice), and he was ordered to retreat towards Prausnitz (Brusnice) to block the Prussian Guards.
+After having beaten back Bonin's I Corps at Trautenau in the only Austrian victory against the Prussians, Glabenz's position became untenable due to the Austrian loss at Náchod and the Prussian Guard Corps' advance towards Úpice, and he was ordered to retreat towards Dolní Brusnice to block the Prussian Guards.
 At 9:00 AM Prussian hussars scouted X Corps decamping from the heights near Trautenau, and the Prussian Guard commander ordered an advance towards Deutsch-Prausnitz, south of Trautenau.
 Meanwhile, having received his marching orders at 7:00 AM, Glabenz lost time in ordering the retreat and he decided to send his Grivicic brigade to Radec to hit the Prussian Guard in the flank.
 At 8:00 near Burkersdorf Glabenz marching columns encountered the 2nd Prussian Guard brigade.
 Glabenz deployed his Knebel and Mondel brigades in a defensive semi-circle.
 The Austrian 64 gun main battery was able to hold the Prussians for an hour but at 9:30 AM they broke through to Burkersdorf (Střítež).
-Having been able to shift the majority of his Corps westwards to Pilnikau (Pilnikov), Glabenz left a regiment from Knebel's brigade behind as rear guard to hold up the Prussians at Burkersdorf.
+Having been able to shift the majority of his Corps westwards to Pilníkov, Glabenz left a regiment from Knebel's brigade behind as rear guard to hold up the Prussians at Burkersdorf.
 By 10:00 AM the town was taken by the Prussians Guards only after heavy fighting which cost them 500 men.
 The Austrian rear guard then joined Glabenz's retreat.